-Within 15 business days after receipt of the complaint, the ADA/504 Coordinator (Monica Irons) or his/her designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 business days of the meeting, the ADA Coordinator or his/her designee will respond in writing, and where appropriate, in format accessible to the complainant, such as large print, Braille, or audio tape.
-The response will explain the position of the City and offer options for substantive resolution of the complaint.
+Within 15 calendar days after receipt of the complaint, Monica Irons or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting Monica Irons or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+The response will explain the position of the City of San Luis Obispo and offer options for substantive resolution of the complaint.

-If the response by the ADA/504 Coordinator (Monica Irons) or his/her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 business days after receipt of the response to the City Manager or his/her designee.
+If the response by Monica Irons or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Manager or his/her designee.

-Within 15 business days after receipt of the appeal, the City Manager or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 business days after the meeting, the City Manager or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the City Manager or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the City Manager or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by the ADA/504 Coordinator (Monica Irons) or his/her designee, appeals to the City Manager or his/her designee, and responses from these two offices will be retained by the City for at least three years.
+All written complaints received by Monica Irons or her designee, appeals to the City Manager or his/her designee, and responses from these two offices will be retained by the City of San Luis Obispo for at least three years.